bhk/scam/reference.md

 results of each evaluation.

 Each word is bound to the name `VAR` while `BODY` is evaluated.

-SCAM provides a macro named `foreach` that is more intuitive:

     > (foreach x "1 2 3" (1+ x))
     "2 3 4"